 Naming microorganisms is a very challenging game.
 Some of the names of microorganisms are given in honor of those persons who have discovered this organism.
 In some cases, the name of a particular organism is derived from the place of its discovery, and in other cases, the name reflects some of the salient features of the organisms such as Staphylococci (grape-like cluster: morphology), Mycobacteria: (containing Mycolic acid: salient feature).

 But today I am talking about those popular names of microorganisms, inferences taken based only on those names result in the funny answer!
 I have found students getting confused and writing unrelated properties of these organisms.
 After seeing the name, they just guess the properties, which may not be correct.

 Here are the some:

-- Chickenpox: The question asked was, “write properties of a virus causing Chickenpox“.
-I got the answer: It is a poxvirus and it infects chicken.
+- Chickenpox: The question asked was, “write properties of a virus causing chickenpox“.
+I got the answer: It is a poxvirus and it infects chickens.